NOAA-GFDL/fre-workflows/README-developers.md

 most specific settings are prioritized over the least specific settings.
 The overall hierarchy looks something like this:

-highest priority---  experiment yaml > sites/$sitefile.cylc > flow.cylc ---lowest priority
+highest priority---  sites/$sitefile.cylc > flow.cylc ---lowest priority

 Prioritization does not mean that the settings in any file are ignored - but if the settings in two files disagree, cylc goes with the setting value in the higher-priority file over the lower-prioirty one.

 We currently have pre-scripts defined for every step of the workflow in sites/$sitefile.cylc, and that means YOU NEED TO EDIT THERE.
-Fot testing at the lab, that means you are editing site/ppan.cylc .
+For testing at the lab, that means you are editing site/ppan.cylc .

 How you edit sites/ppan.cylc looks different depending on how far along in the development process the features that you are testing are:

-Features in fre-cli are part of a release
+### Features in fre-cli are part of a release

 If the features that you want to include are part of a fre release, you can load a fre module from the pre-script of your cylc task: